 How to Help Someone with a Gambling Addiction

-• Recognize the signs of addiction in Uganda, such as spending money on gambling instead of necessities.
-Seek help from organizations and support groups to overcome addiction and regain control of your finances and life.
+• Recognize the indicators of addiction in Uganda.
+For example, notice when you spend money on gambling instead of necessities.
+Overcome this addiction by seeking help from organizations and support groups.
+Take back control of your finances and your life.

-• Approach a loved one in Uganda struggling with gambling addiction with empathy and understanding.
+• Approach a loved one in Uganda with compulsive gambling with empathy and understanding.
 Create a safe and non-judgmental space for them to open up.
-Encourage them to seek help from Uganda's resources such as support groups and counseling services.
+Encourage them to seek help from resources in Uganda, such as support groups and counseling services.

 How to Deal with Gambling Addiction